Phishing Disruption Service API

 Polling, aging and revoking

-You need to poll the API at least daily for new and updated data, and age-off data after 7 days or as otherwise stated in the specs.
+You need to poll the API at least hourly for new and updated data, and age-off data after 7 days or as otherwise stated in the specs.

 Revoking and Validity extensions